-Measure the diameter of the piston of the hydraulic cylinder.
-If the end of the cylinder has a saddle or other fitting, measure the actual piston diameter, and not the fitting, because the fitting could be larger than the piston.
+Measure the diameter of the piston of the hydraulic cylinder with the ruler.
+If the end of the cylinder has a saddle or other fitting, measure the actual piston diameter, and not the fitting, because the fitting might be larger than the piston.

 Calculate the cross-sectional area of the piston by squaring the diameter, multiplying the result by pi (3.14), then divide this result by 4.
-For example, for a piston with a 5 inch diameter, the cross sectional area is (5” * 5” * 3.14)/4 = 19.625 sq. inches.
+For example, for a piston with a 5-inch diameter, square 5, multiply the result by 3.14, then divide by 4 to get 19.625 square inches.

 Calculate the cylinder tonnage by multiplying the cross sectional area as calculated above by the pressure capacity of the hydraulic pump, as listed in the pump specifications.
-For example, using the example cylinder above and a 1,000 psi pump, the cylinder capacity is (19.625 sq. inches) *(1,000 psi) = 19,625 lbs.
+For example, using the example cylinder above and a 1,000 psi pump, multiplying 19.625 by 1,000 gives you 19,625 pounds of force.
 To convert from pounds to tons, divide this result by 2,000 to get 9.8 tons.